 Portuguese explorer Paulo Dias de Novais (1510-1589) founded the town in 1576 (as "Sao Paulo da Assumpcao de Loanda").
 The first settlement had only 100 families plus 400 soldiers.
 In 1618 was built Fortaleza Sao Pedro da Barra (fortress) followed by two more - Sao Miguel (1634) and Sao Francisco do Penedo (1766).
 Of the three, Sao Miguel is best-preserved.

-- Around 30% of Angolans live in Luanda, of whom 53% live in poverty.
-Living conditions in the city are poor for most of the locals, with essential services like electricity and safe drinking water still in short supply, as well as severe shortcomings in traffic.
-Luxury constructions for the benefit of Luanda's wealthy minority, however, are booming.
-Luanda is among the most expensive cities in the world for resident foreigners.
+Currently, the city is undergoing major reconstruction, with a lot of large developments taking place and expected to alter the cityscape significantly.
+Around 1/3 of Angola'spopulation live in Luanda City, of whom over 1/2 in severe poverty.
+City's living conditions are poor for most of its residents, with essential services (electricity and drinking water) still in short supply, as well as serious shortcomings in traffic.
+Luxury building projects for city's wealthy minority are booming.
+For resident foreigners, Luanda is ranked among world's most expensive cities.

 Port Luanda is country's largest seaport, also benefitting from major expansion projects.
 A new port was developed at Dande and opened in 2014.
 It is approx 30 km (19 ml) to the north of the city.